MicrobesRovinj/Korlevic_SelectiveRemoval_EnvironMicrobiol_2020/submission/README.md

-This directory contains files necessary for manuscript and supplementary information rendering, e.g executable Rmarkdown.
+This directory contains files necessary for manuscript and supplementary material rendering, e.g executable Rmarkdown.